sebdah/dynamic-dynamodb/README.md

                             How many seconds should we wait between the checks (default: 300)
-      --log-file LOG_FILE   Send output to the given log file --version             Print current version number
+      --log-file LOG_FILE   Send output to the given log file --log-level LOG_LEVEL
+                            Log level to use (default: info)
+      --version             Print current version number
       --aws-access-key-id AWS_ACCESS_KEY_ID
                             Override Boto configuration with the following AWS